metacommunities/metacommunities/github_topicmodel.md

 ```

 % latex table generated in R 3.0.1 by xtable 1.7-1 package
-% Thu Sep 12 20:24:48 2013
+% Fri Sep 13 14:38:40 2013
 \begin{table}[ht]
 \centering
 \begin{tabular}{rllllllllll}
   \hline
  & Topic 1 & Topic 2 & Topic 3 & Topic 4 & Topic 5 & Topic 6 & Topic 7 & Topic 8 & Topic 9 & Topic 10 \\
   \hline
-1 & can & kernel & added & install & version & will & html & ruby & please & software \\
+1 & kernel & install & added & software & version & project & will & server & ruby & can \\
-  2 & support & make & bug & run & build & can & javascript & server & repository & license \\
+  2 & make & run & html & license & can & license & can & can & can & use \\
-  3 & code & will & new & git & directory & function & can & can & branch & copyright \\
+  3 & will & build & new & copyright & game & please & function & client & user & code \\
-  4 & data & can & fix & can & make & value & use & will & liferay & without \\
+  4 & can & git & page & without & bug & documentation & value & will & use & will \\
-  5 & use & new & now & will & windows & use & page & rails & project & use \\
+  5 & linux & directory & support & use & will & repository & class & use & create & also \\
-  6 & project & config & support & file & files & object & css & database & pull & copy \\
+  6 & new & file & add & copy & application & build & name & default & database & see \\
-  7 & see & use & fixed & tests & library & example & php & application & build & including \\
+  7 & use & make & now & including & files & code & object & data & gem & like \\
    \hline
 \end{tabular}
 \end{table}